andeeri-k/trout_sex_determination/data/README.md

-*.dat - simulated datasets used in the manuscript
+Simulated datasets used in the manuscript